 Equipment Safety Requirements

 While Smiths Equipment Hire presents an advisory as to what PPE should be necessary when using the specified equipment, such advisory is intended as a guideline only.
-Before hiring equipment from Smiths Equipment Hire, you should ideally perform your own risk assessement to determine what equipment is suitable for the task at hand and what safety precautions must be put in place.
+Before hiring equipment from Smiths Equipment Hire, you should ideally perform your own risk assessment to determine what equipment is suitable for the task at hand and what safety precautions must be put in place.
 Throughout the website you will see health and Safety icons as shown below that help you make a more educated decision when choosing the most suitable PPE to wear when operating our machines and tools.

 |Ear Defenders||Protect your ears and hearing from hazardous volumes of noise.|